Nanolx/NanoDroid/README.md

 ### User-Applications provided by NanoMod

-The following user applications are directly installed to `/data`, they can't be used as magic-mounted system applications for different
+The following user applications are directly installed to `/data`, they can't be used as `/system` applications for various reasons:

-reasons:
+* microG DroidGuard Helper
+  - there's currently an issue with **Magisk** that prevents it from properly working when magic-mounted as `/system` application
 * Termux
+  - can't install it's support files as `/system` application
 * XDA Labs
+  - crashes as `/system` application
 * VLC (Audio/Video Player)
+  - crashes as `/system` application

 ## Magisk & root

-Magisk allows modifying the ROM in system less fashion, it also brings it's own root solution (**MagiskSU**, which apparently is a fork of **PHH SuperUser**) and an companion application.
+**Magisk** allows modifying the ROM in system less fashion, it also brings it's own root solution (**MagiskSU**, which apparently is a fork of **PHH SuperUser**) and an companion application.